Floor Screed Fibres

 - Used to add a stronger layer on top of other screeds.

 Drying and Curing

-When using these fibres in screed it is good practice to follow the normal curing procedures, allowing for any additional requirements stated by the manufacturer.
-Covering the surface with polythene sheets, lapping the joints and leaving for around 7 days is the minimum curing time should be expected, however, be aware that this may differ according to temperature, humidity and other factors and act per the instructions provided with the fibres or screed mix.
-With the rapid-drying screeds you can reduce the curing and drying time significantly.
+When using these fibres in screed, it is good practice to follow the normal curing procedures, allowing for any additional requirements stated by the manufacturer.
+Covering the surface with polythene sheets, lapping the joints and leaving for around 7 days is the minimum curing time that should be expected.
+However, be aware that this may differ according to temperature, humidity and other factors and act per the instructions provided with the fibres or screed mix.
+With the rapid-drying screeds, you can reduce the curing and drying time significantly.